Frequently Asked Questions:

 - If the budget revision is approved by the CRC, the OMNI Project Budget will be modified to reflect the newly-approved categories and amounts.

 - Budget amendment requests must be approved before any changes can occur.
-You may not submit an amendment request after the fact, and all budget amendment requests must be submitted no less than thirty days prior to the award expiration date.
+You may not submit an amendment request after the fact, and all budget amendment requests must be submitted no less than thirty days prior to the award end date.

 - Budget amendments are limited to two per award.